0xDI/Mail-Extractor/README.md

 python mail-automation.py
 ```

 # 🛑 This is created for personal use & is not meant to be sold.
+Credits to [EvolveFrame](https://evolvefra.me)